 2. “Perfection can be the enemy of done”.

 This tip was actually called “Socks, Then Shoes”, but same diff!
 The idea here is that as implementation managers, when we care too much about getting things right, we run the risk of being preoccupied with just that.
 This comes at the expense of progress, especially when we go down the rabbit hole of building solutions to problems we don’t have yet!

 Focus on problems that are clearly defined, and trust that you can innovate along the way.

 All the experts agree…leadership needs to reap value from the tool and be engaged throughout the entire implementation process.
 That means everything from ideation to roll-out, to adoption.
 (The day my ED enters data into Salesforce is the day I sprout wings, because at that point I will have become a literal nonprofit unicorn.)

 *Tip*: Our speaker cautioned against the “cold hand-off”, where leaders engage in initial conversations before gradually falling off.
 In a sector where time is of the essence and stuff needs to get done, I bet most of us know the feeling.

 Implementing new tech is such a task-oriented undertaking that we often don’t even think about methodology, or the importance of adaptability.
 A good implementation isn’t a blueprint with rigid requirements.
 It’s a roadmap that allows for mechanisms to collect feedback, incorporate it and deliver in a flexible manner.

 I love the idea of working around a “consensus vision” that prioritizes the constituents who are most important to our work.
 As our speaker mentioned, we need to get on the same page with our teams so that we can launch more frequently, measure the impact, and iterate as needed.

-Thank you Salesforce, for the free umbrella and the much needed reminders on how to implement at our orgs and do it right!
+Thank you Salesforce, for both the free umbrella and the much needed reminders on how to implement the right way.